 One of the challenges in fighting a felony DWI charge is the “lifetime look back” in which previous DWI convictions are taken into consideration as part of the charges and potential outcome of your new charges.
 Thus, a youthful mistake you made decades ago could result in severe consequences, including jail time, probation and revocation of your driver’s license for an extended period of time.Investigating Your Felony Drunk Driving Charge

 At the Law Office of Mark A. Siesel, we diligently defend clients charged with multiple or felony drunk driving charges.
 Whether you are facing your first DWI charge or you have had convictions in the past, we conduct a thorough investigation, bringing in all available data on the initial stop to determine if there was probably cause for the traffic stop.
 We scrutinize any testing that was done, including:

 Our experience litigating cases for the last 26 years is put to work for you from the moment you enter our office until your case is resolved.
 While there are challenges that face us in a felony drunk driving case, we fight aggressively to overcome those obstacles.
 Too much is at stake, including your freedom, license suspension or revocation, the possibility of probation, and unaffordable insurance rates.Contact Us

-To obtain more information or to schedule an appointment with an experienced lawyer regarding multiple DWI charges or a felony DWI charge, please contact us for a free initial consultation today.
+To obtain more information or to schedule an appointment with an experienced lawyer regarding multiple DWI charges or a felony DWI charge, please contact us for an initial consultation today.